 Our Top Priority

-We also have a TFS investor network, where you can find other investors who are interested in 1031 exchanges, which can allow you to swap out your currently owned rental properties for triple net lease properties.
-Our team has over 30 years of experience working in this niche and our goal is to provide a top-quality investment experience to all of our clients while also ensuring that they get the maximum value out of each rental property.
+We also have a TFS investor network, where you can find other investors who are interested in §1031 exchanges, which can allow you to swap out your currently owned rental properties for triple net lease properties.
+Our team has over 30 years of experience working in this niche area and our goal is to provide top-quality investment experience to all of our clients while also ensuring that they achieve the maximum value of each rental property.

 One of our specialties is finding off-market investment properties for our clients.
 In today’s seller’s market, it can be extremely difficult (nearly impossible, in fact) to find investment properties for sale that are reasonably priced and offer high cash flow and cap rates.
-Our properties are often sourced directly from developers, are just recently built, and/or are newly leased.
-These off-market properties generally have long-term leases in place and include credit-quality tenants such as government entities, healthcare facilities, and so forth.
+Our properties are often sourced directly from developers, just recently built, and/or are newly leased.
+These off-market properties generally have long-term leases in place and include credit-quality tenants such as government entities, healthcare facilities, etc..

 With access to markets like these, we can present you with an array of available investment property options that are sure to meet your needs and investment goals.

 Speak with a NNN Specialist Today